 Important information regarding use of Gravity Forms in WiscWeb

 While the WiscWeb service does allow the use of Gravity Forms within its sites, there are three important pieces of information to be aware of when using the plugin.

 - Sensitive and restricted data - Gravity Forms should not be used to prompt users for any data that could be considered sensitive and/or restricted as WiscWeb is not secured to host this information.
-For more information, please see WiscWeb - WordPress UW Theme - Sensitive, Restricted, and Internal Data Policy and the UW System Data Classification Policy.
+For more information, please see WiscWeb - Sensitive, Restricted, and Internal Data Policy and the UW System Data Classification Policy.